pbs-assess/pacea/README.md

 Currently, pacea contains:

 -   201,641 records of daily sea surface temperature measurements from 19 buoys.

-- outputs from the spatial British Columbia continental margin (BCCM) model, including:
+-   outputs from the spatial British Columbia continental margin (BCCM) model

-  - dissolved oxygen concentration, pH, salinity, and temperature at various depths, as well as surface phytoplankton and primary production.
-  - various depth intervals (for applicable variables): surface, bottom, 0m - 40m depth, 40m - 100m depth, and 100m to bottom depth.
+    -   variables are:
+        -   dissolved oxygen concentration
+        -   pH
+        -   salinity
+        -   temperature
+        -   depth-integrated phytoplankton
+        -   depth-integrated primary production
+    -   for applicable variables these are given for
+        -   sea surface
+        -   sea bottom
+        -   0-40 m integration
+        -   40-100 m integration
+        -   100 m to the bottom.
-  - gridded to 2km x 2km inshore and 6km x 6km offshore for a total of
-    40,580 cells across the Canada’s Pacific EEZ
+    -   variables are for a total of 40,580 spatial cells across Canada’s Pacific Exclusive Economic Zone
-  - monthly means from 1993 to 2019
+    -   there are 27 years of monthly means, from 1993 to 2019

-- NOAA’s spatial Optimum Interpolation Sea Surface Temperature (OISST) record, that incorporates observations from different platforms (satellites, ships, buoys and Argo floats).
+-   NOAA’s spatial Optimum Interpolation Sea Surface Temperature (OISST) record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats).

     -   OISST data are provided as 7-day and monthly means
+    -   from Sep 1981 to Jun 2023.

-- climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño
+-   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño

 -   estimates of abundances of Harbour Seals and Pacific Hake

 # Brief examples of some questions that can be quickly investigated

-How does this year’s sea surface temperature (red curve) in North Hecate Strait compare to previous years, based on the buoy there?
+**How does this year’s sea surface temperature (red curve) in North Hecate Strait compare to previous years, based on the buoy there?**

 ``` r
 plot(buoy_sst, stn_id = "C46183")